PitPik/circularjs/API.md

 });
 ```

-So, here we have set up a ```<div>``` with the declaration of its name and a hint that it is also the container for the rendering done with ```cr-container```.
+So, here we have set up a ```<div cr-component="hello-world" cr-container>``` with the declaration of its name and a hint that it is also the container for the rendering done with ```cr-container```.
-The template is defined in the script tag (there are other ways to do that) where ```cr-template-for="hello-world``` explains where the template belongs to.
-Not that templates require one root element.
+The template is defined inside the script tag (there are other ways to do that) where ```cr-template-for="hello-world``` explains where the template belongs to.
+Note that templates require one root element.
 This is due to performance reasons.
 Inside the template you see just regular Handlebars like syntax.
 The outcome will be as expected: